Abolitionism in the United Kingdom: Slave Trade Felony Act 1811

-The 1807 act’s intention was to entirely outlaw the slave trade within the British Empire, but the lucrative trade continued through smuggling.
+The 1807 act's intention was to entirely outlaw the slave trade within the British Empire, but the lucrative trade continued through smuggling.
 Sometimes captains at risk of being caught by the Royal Navy would throw slaves into the sea to reduce their fines.
 Abolitionist Henry Brougham realized that trading would continue, and so as a new MP successfully introduced the Slave Trade Felony Act 1811.
 This law at last made slave trading a criminal felony throughout the empire, and for British subjects worldwide.
 This proved far more effective and ended the trade across the Empire, as the Royal Navy ruthlessly pursued slave ships.
 In 1827, Britain defined participation in the slave trade as piracy and punishable by death.

-Between 1808 and 1860, the Royal Navy’s West Africa Squadron seized approximately 1,600 slave ships and freed 150,000 Africans who were aboard.
+Between 1808 and 1860, the Royal Navy's West Africa Squadron seized approximately 1,600 slave ships and freed 150,000 Africans who were aboard.
 Britain used its influence to coerce other countries to agree to treaties to end their slave trade and allow the Royal Navy to seize their slave ships.
 Action was also taken against African leaders who refused to agree to British treaties to outlaw the trade.
-For example, the 1851 Reduction of Lagos deposed “the usurping King of Lagos”.
+For example, the 1851 Reduction of Lagos deposed "the usurping King of Lagos".
 Britain signed anti-slavery treaties with more than 50 African rulers.

+However it was not until 1937 that the trade of slaves was made illegal throughout the British Empire, with Nigeria and Bahrain being the last British territories to abolish slavery.